NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Step_01_C++_Intro.md

 <a name="c++_overview"/></a>
 ## Overview of C++
 </br>
 The C++ programming language is built on C as indicated by increment operator ++.
 C++ is an Object Oriented Programming Language.
-Just like C, C++ built-in data types are char, short, int, long, float, double, etc. Further C++ encourges building your own data type and data type heirarchies to describe effectively the real-world problems.
+Just like C, C++ built-in data types are char, short, int, long, float, double, etc. Further C++ encourages building your own data type and data type hierarchies to describe effectively the real-world problems.

-So C++ encourages you to think in terms of Objects which is associated with the user defined data type stored in a chunck of memory.
+So C++ encourages you to think in terms of Objects which is associated with the user defined data type stored in a chunk of memory.
 So essentially C++ is made up of

 1. **Class** - This is essentially a User Defined Data Type. e.g. We can define a class called Dog which is essentially an Animal.
 We can describe Dog by its Color, Breed, Name, etc as well as Dogs behaviour by Barking, Wagging, Eating, etc.
-2. **Object** - This is an instance of a Class having a chunck of memory.
+2. **Object** - This is an instance of a Class having a chunk of memory.
 So taking the same e.g. of Dog Class - Dog with Name - Slash, Breed - Labrador, Color - White is an Object with proper value for all the attributes describing the Dog.
 3. **Methods** - This are basically behaviours or actions defined in the class.
 So taking the example of Dog, the behaviours are Barking, Wagging, Eating, etc.
 4. **Variables** - Variables describes the attributes of class.
 So for Dog, the attributes are Color, Breed, Name, etc.